 '''

 WINDOW = {

 "size": (1280, 768),

+"aspect_ratio": 16 / 9,

 "fullscreen": False,

 "resizable": False,

 "vsync": True,

 "title": "demosys-py",

 "cursor": False,

 }

 '''

 - size: The window size to open.
 Note that on 4k displays and retina the actual frame buffer size will normally be twice as large.
-Internally we query glfw for the actual buffer size so the viewport can be correctly applied. - fullscreen: True if you want to create a context in fullscreen mode - resizable: If the window should be resizable.
+Internally we query glfw for the actual buffer size so the viewport can be correctly applied. - aspect\ratio is the enforced aspect ratio of the viewport. - fullscreen: True if you want to create a context in fullscreen mode - resizable: If the window should be resizable.
 This only applies in windowed mode.
 Currently we constrain the window size to the aspect ratio of the resolution (needs improvement) - vsync: Only render one frame per screen refresh - title: The visible title on the window in windowed mode - cursor: Should the mouse cursor be visible on the screen?
 Disabling this is also useful in windowed mode when controlling the camera on some platforms as moving the mouse outside the window can cause issues.